Why Am I Suddenly Getting Dizzy When I Stand Up?

 Most cases of dizziness are mild and easily treatable, but moderate to severe dizziness or dizziness that worsens over time requires evaluation.

-If you’re dealing with this issue, give us a call to schedule a visit with a Southern ENT provider today.
+If you’re dealing with this issue, give us a call to schedule a visit with a Southern ENT Associates provider today.
 We have offices in Thibodaux, Houma, Raceland, Morgan City, New Iberia, and Youngsville, Louisiana.